ownstats/ownstats/README.md

 * A CloudFront distribution for global hosting of the assets via CDN
 * A Lambda function for automatic movement of the raw CloudFront logs into a folder structure which benefits Athena partitioning (see [functions/moveAccessLogs.js](https://github.com/ownstats/ownstats/blob/master/functions/moveAccessLogs.js))
 * A Lambda function which creates Athena partitions for the raw CloudFront logs (see [functions/createPartition.js](https://github.com/ownstats/ownstats/blob/master/functions/createPartition.js))
-* A Lambda function which transforms the raw CloudFront logs into a page view table, and also creates the relevant Athena partitions (see [functions/transformPartition.js](https://github.com/ownstats/ownstats/blob/master/functions/transformPartition.js))
+* A Lambda function which transforms the raw CloudFront logs into a page view table, and also creates the relevant Athena partitions (see [functions/transformPageViews.js](https://github.com/ownstats/ownstats/blob/master/functions/transformPageViews.js))
 * A set of Glue tables
-  * `access_logs_raw`: Holds the raw CloudFront logs
+  * `access_logs`: Holds the raw CloudFront logs
-  * `page_views`: Contains the page views derived from `access_logs_raw`
+  * `page_views`: Contains the page views derived from `access_logs`
   * `edge_locations`: A list of CloudFront edge location, which can be used to get approximate location info for the `page_views` table (as IP information is dropped).
 See below for some usage information.

 ## Preconditions